-Russia's Luna-25 probe crashes on the Moon: Roscosmos
+Russia's Luna-25 probe crashes on the Moon

 - Space race -

-But on Saturday, Roscosmos said an "emergency" had been detected during a manoeuvre by the probe prior to its Moon landing, preventing the operation from being carried out.
+But on Saturday, Roscosmos said an "emergency" had been detected during a manoeuvre by the probe before its landing, preventing the operation from being carried out.

 Luna-25 had been expected to stay on the Moon for a year, collecting soil samples and looking for water -- an ingredient enthusiasts hope could be used to make rocket fuel for future launches and support potential colonies living there.

-Cameras installed on the lander have already taken shots of the lunar surface.
+Cameras installed on the lander had already taken shots of the lunar surface.

-Doubts have overshadowed Russia's long-running space cooperation with the West over its military campaign in Ukraine.
+Doubts had already emerged about Russia's long-running space cooperation with the West in the wake of its military campaign in Ukraine.

 While Russia has said it intends to use the International Space Station until 2028, the European Space Agency (ESA) has dropped plans to co-operate with Moscow on Moon and Mars missions.

-Moscow last landed a probe -- Luna-24 -- on the Moon in 1976 and then shifted away from lunar exploration in favour of missions to Venus and building the Mir space station.
+Moscow last landed a probe -- Luna-24 -- on the Moon in 1976, before shifting away from lunar exploration in favour of missions to Venus and building the Mir space station.

 Landing Luna-25 successfully would have paved the way for further Russian missions to the Moon, at a time when India and China are launching their own probes and the United States returns to manned missions.

-India's competing space probe, Chandrayaan-3, entered the Moon's orbit earlier in August and also hopes to land on the south pole.
+India's competing space probe, Chandrayaan-3, entered the Moon's orbit earlier in August, also with the goal of landing on the south pole.

 Only Russia, the United States and China have previously achieved a controlled landing on the Moon.